sal55/langs/MLang.md/Mfeatures.md

 ### Block Scopes

 There are no block scopes used inside my functions in either language.
-Further, there is a single name space (no crazy tag namespaces and even label namespaces of C).
+Further, there is a single name space (and no crazy tag even label namespaces like C).

 Since functions are best kept small, there is no real need for multiple scopes and overloading the same identifiers.